-5.2.5 Residents, faculty members and staff involved with the direct provision of patient care must be certified in basic life support procedures.
+5.2.5 Residents, faculty members and staff involved with the direct provision of patient care must be certified in Advanced Cardiac Life Support (ACLS).
+In addition, anyone providing these services to patients under 12 years of age must be certified in Pediatric Advanced Life Support (PALS).

-Provide documentation that identifies the process used to monitor that all faculty members, staff and residents are certified in basic life support.
+Provide documentation that identifies the process used to monitor that all faculty members, staff, and residents are certified in basic life support.